-Starting a motor coach or bus company could prove lucrative in the right location, but there are some substantial costs to consider.
+Starting a motor coach or bus company could prove lucrative in the right location, but there are some substantial costs to consider, including:

-The touring end of the market may require luxury with onboard wifi and toilets.
-You will also need to consider the size of your vehicles.
+- Luxury costs - The touring end of the market may require luxury with extras such as onboard wifi and toilets, and you will also need to consider the size of your vehicles.
 Too large will mean increased costs, while going too small could restrict your profitability.

 Your funding options

-Fortunately, at Rangewell we can provide solutions to your key funding needs.
+Fortunately, at Rangewell we can provide solutions to your key funding needs, including:

 Asset Finance - providing the vehicles you need

 PSV vehicles are often bought secondhand.
-The cost will vary according to the specification and the age, but as a working vehicle it may be better to pay more for a vehicle which can offer a longer working life and better return on investment.
+The cost will vary according to the specification and the age, but as a working vehicle, it may be better to pay more for a vehicle which can offer you a longer working life along with a better return on your investment.

 Hire Purchase works exactly as it sounds.
 You ‘hire’ your vehicles until you’ve paid enough to ‘purchase’ them.

 Arrangements generally last between 6 and 60 months.
-You pay a deposit plus fixed monthly instalments for the agreed term, after which the assets become yours.
+You pay a deposit, along with fixed monthly instalments for an agreed term, after which the assets become your property.

-With HP, you can pay for the equipment you want for the long term.
+With Hire Purchase, you can pay for the equipment you want to use for the long-term.
 It may be better suited to equipment with a long life, such as office equipment rather than vehicles.

 Leasing gives you flexibility.
-You are renting the vehicle or other asset, and can regularly upgrade it as you need to.
+You are renting the vehicle, or another asset, and can regularly upgrade it as you need to.
 With some leasing arrangements, you have the option to have maintenance and insurance to be included.

-Contract hire is another type of asset finance arrangement often used for new or nearly new vehicles.
-It lets you work with the latest vehicles, budget ahead in confidence and avoid the risks associated with vehicle ownership – like maintenance costs and depreciation.
+Contract Hire is another type of Asset Finance arrangement often used for new or nearly new vehicles.
+This type of Asset Finance lets you work with the latest vehicles, budget ahead in confidence and avoid some of the risks of vehicle ownership – such as maintenance costs and depreciation.

-You set up a contract with a finance company which will buy the vehicle you need, and let you hire it for a fixed period, with an agreed mileage.
+You set up a contract with a finance company who will then buy the vehicle you require, and let you hire it for a fixed period of time and with an agreed mileage.
 They will be responsible for maintenance, and will simply take back the vehicle at the end of the contract, allowing you to acquire another new one with a new contract.

-Payments are calculated on the purchase value less the estimated value of the vehicle at the end of the agreement.
-This helps keep your monthly repayments down, because the vehicle will be sold on by the finance company.
-You are in effect financing the vehicle only for the time when you are using it.
+Payments are calculated on the purchase value of the vehicle, less the estimated value of it at the end of the agreement.
+This helps to keep your monthly repayments down because the vehicle will be sold on by the finance company.
+You are, in effect, financing the vehicle only for the time when you are using it.
 This has the benefit of making it easy to switch to a new vehicle at the end of the agreement.

 Funding for your premises